MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-choose-where-to-install-hgs.md

 ms.date: 04/24/2017
 ---

-# Choose whether to install HGS in its own new forest or in an existing bastion forest
+# Choose whether to install HGS in its own dedicated forest or in an existing bastion forest

 The Active Directory forest for HGS is sensitive because its administrators have access to the keys that control shielded VMs.
-The default installation will set up a new forest for HGS and configure other dependencies.
+The default installation will set up a new forest dedicated for HGS and configure other dependencies.
 This option is recommended because the environment is self-contained and known to be secure when it is created.

 The only technical requirement for installing HGS in an existing forest is that it be added to the root domain; non-root domains are not supported.
 But there are also operational requirements and security-related best practices for using an existing forest.